edgio-docs/edgio-docs/guides/delivery/control/manage/content_with_smartpurge.md

 You can access SmartPurge through either the Control Portal or the [SmartPurge REST API](/delivery/delivery/smartpurge/smartpurge_rest_api).

-<Callout type="info">Access to SmartPurge is granted by default for Company Admins but must be explicitly granted for uses with other roles. <br /> SmartPurge also purges "negatively cached" content, such as HTTP error responses (404, etc.).
-This lets you remove negatively cached content when the content lifetime has been extended, such as when the origin includes a Cache-Control header that has a max-age value much greater than the default. <br />Purging MMD OD assets is supported only by public manifest on the [Enter URLs Tab](/#enter-urls-tab).</Callout>
+<Callout type="info">Access to SmartPurge is granted by default for Company Admins but must be explicitly granted for uses with other roles. <br /> <br />SmartPurge also purges "negatively cached" content, such as HTTP error responses (404, etc.).
+This lets you remove negatively cached content when the content lifetime has been extended, such as when the origin includes a Cache-Control header that has a max-age value much greater than the default. <br />Purging MMD OD assets is supported only by public manifest on the [Enter URLs Tab](#enter-urls-tab).</Callout>

 ## SmartPurge Page Overview  {/*smartpurge-page-overview*/}

 The SmartPurge page has two tabs: [Requests](#requests-tab) and [Templates](#templates-tab).

-Controls at the top of the page allow you to choose an account and [create a new purge request](#creating-a-new-purge-request), [create a new template](#Creating), or [create a new request from a template](#creating-a-new-request-from-a-template).
+Controls at the top of the page allow you to choose an account and [create a new purge request](#creating-a-new-purge-request), [create a new template](#creating-a-new-template), or [create a new request from a template](#creating-a-new-request-from-a-template).

 From the **Requests** tab only, you can filter the list of requests by date range and do a host/account lookup.